zachmann/go-oidfed/examples/rp/README.md

-# Example RP using go-oidcfed library
+# Example RP using go-oidfed library
-This is an example RP that uses the go-oidcfed library from this repository.
+This is an example RP that uses the go-oidfed library from this repository.

 It is very rudimentary and by no-means meant as a production RP.
 It's just for demonstration purposes.